Samaritans: Early Islamic period

-By the time of the Muslim conquest of the Levant, apart from Palestine, small dispersed communities of Samaritans were living also in Arab Egypt, Syria, and Iran.
-According to Milka Levy-Rubin, many Samaritans converted under Abbasid and Tulunid rule (878-905 CE), having been subjected to harsh hardships such as droughts, earthquakes, persecution by local governors, high taxes on religious minorities and anarchy.
+By the time of the Muslim conquest of the Levant, apart from Jund Filastin, small dispersed communities of Samaritans were living in Muslim Egypt, Syria, and Muslim Iran.
+According to Milka Levy-Rubin, many Samaritans were forced to convert under Abbasid and Tulunid rule (878–905 CE), having been subjected to hardships such as droughts, earthquakes, persecution by local governors, high taxes on religious minorities, and anarchy.

-Like other non-Muslims in the empire, such as Jews, Samaritans were often considered to be People of the Book, and were guaranteed religious freedom.
-Their minority status was protected by the Muslim rulers, and they had the right to practice their religion, but, as dhimmi, adult males had to pay the jizya or "protection tax".
+Like other non-Muslims in the empire, such as Jews, Samaritans were often considered to be People of the Book and were guaranteed religious freedom.
+Their minority status was protected by the Muslim rulers, and they had the right to practice their religion, but as dhimmi, adult males had to pay the jizya or "protection tax".
 This however changed during late Abbasid period, with increasing persecution targeting the Samaritan community and considering them infidels which must convert to Islam.

-Anarchy overtook Palestine during the early years of Abassid Caliph al-Ma'mun (813–833 CE), when his rule was challenged by internal strife.
+Anarchy overtook Palestine during the early years of Abbasid Caliph al-Ma'mun (813–833 CE), when his rule was challenged by internal strife.
 According to the Chronicle of Abu l-Fath, during this time, many clashes took place, the locals suffered from famine and even fled their homes out of fear, and "many left their faith".
-An exceptional case is of ibn Firāsa, a rebel who arrived in Palestine in the year 830 and was said to have loathed Samaritans and persecuted them.
+An exceptional case is of ibn Firāsa, a rebel who arrived in Palestine in 830 and was said to have loathed Samaritans and persecuted them.
 He punished them, forced them to convert to Islam, and filled the prisons with Samaritan men, women, and children, keeping them there until many of them perished from hunger and thirst.
 He had also demanded payment for enabling them to circumcise their sons on the eighth day.
-A lot of people abandoned their religion at that time.
+As a result of the persecution, many Samaritans abandoned their religion at that time.
 The revolt was put down, but caliph al-Mu'tasim then increased taxes on the rebels, which sparked a second uprising.
 Rebel forces captured Nablus, where they set fire to synagogues belonging to the Samaritan and Dosithian (Samaritan sect) faiths.
-The community's situation briefly improved when this uprising was put down by Abassid forces, and High Priest Pinhas ben Netanel resumed worship in the Nablus synagogue.
+The community's situation briefly improved when this uprising was put down by Abbasid forces, and High Priest Pinhas ben Netanel resumed worship in the Nablus synagogue.
 Under the reign of al-Wāthiq bi-llāh, Abu-Harb Tamim, who had the support of Yaman tribes, led yet another uprising.
-He captured Nablus and caused many to flee, the Samaritan High Priest was injured, and later died of his wounds in Hebron.
-The Samaritans couldn't go back to their homes until Abu-Harb tamim was vanquished and captured (842 CE).
+He captured Nablus and caused many to flee, the Samaritan High Priest was injured and later died of his wounds in Hebron.
+The Samaritans could not go back to their homes until Abu-Harb tamim was vanquished and captured (842 CE).